giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportAsIs.md

 | C_S | Quality | Customer satisfaction | Direct contact with CS representative | CSF1, CSF2, CSF3 | - |

 ### Processes P6, P7, P8, P9

-To be repeated for each relevant process (notably processes that will be changed in To Be)

 | KPI name | KPI type | Description | Unit of measure | CSF covered | Current value |
 | :---: | :---: | :--- | :---: | :---: | :---: |